njohnso6/nia_snakemake_class/02_workflows_that_cook_with_gas/A.md

 - when referred to within a rule action, wildcards are treated the same as either "input" or "output" and must be referenced through an attribute.
 - the expand function actually permutes the path string and all strings in SAMPLES.
 - Instead of listing every letter of SAMPLES, we can do `SAMPLES = glob_wildcards("data/{sample}.txt").sample`
+- If there are multiple output files, ALL of them MUST use the same wildcards.